 - 1. Volunteers are required to commit to a minimum of four (4) hours service per month. - 2.
 The schedule for volunteers will remain flexible to accommodate regular employment and other commitments. - 3.
 At the beginning of each month, volunteers will provide the CCAS Volunteer Coordinator with date(s) and time(s) to which they are committed to work.
-This allows CCAS to plan on how to best allocate the volunteers daily. - 4.
-Volunteers must sign in and out to record their hours on the volunteer management software (Volgstics) each time they provide a volunteer service.
+This allows CCAS to plan on how to best allocate the volunteers on a daily basis. - 4.
+Volunteers must sign in and out to record their hours on the volunteer sign-in sheet located in the volunteer section of the staff break room.